-With over ten gardens to explore, the £14.50 admission price for adults and £5.50 for children is well worth the money (and it includes access to the castle).
-Sudeley Castle is open until 30 October 2016, between 10am and 5pm.
+Need to know: With over ten gardens to explore, the £16.75 admission price for adults and £7.75 for children is well worth the money (and it includes access to the castle).
+Sudeley Castle is open until December 22 2019, between 10am and 5pm.

 Three generations of green-fingered ladies have contributed to the upkeep and intricate design of this beautiful and renowned garden.
 Some of the most notable features of Kiftsgate Court include a garden terrace with spectacular views over to the Malvern Hills, a resplendent rose border and a tranquil water garden.

-Kiftsgate can be found only a stone’s throw from the Cotswold town of Chipping Campden and opening hours vary throughout the year so make sure you check out the website before arriving.
-Admission is £8 for adults and £2.50 for children.
+Need to know: Kiftsgate can be found only a stone's throw from the charming market town of Chipping Campden and opening hours vary throughout the year so make sure you check out the website before arriving.
+Admission is £9 for adults and £3 for children.

 Following its neglect during the Second World War, Sezincote Garden was restored back to its former glory in 1968 by Sir Cyril and Lady Kleinwort.
 Water features heavily in this spectacular outdoor space, with streams and pools covered by luscious bog plants found throughout the garden.
 The gardens also uphold the Indian style décor that characterises the stately home.

-The gardens are open until November 2016, on Thursdays, Fridays and Bank Holiday Mondays between 2 and 6pm.
+Need to know: The gardens are open until November, on Thursdays, Fridays and Bank Holiday Mondays between 2pm and 6pm.
 Admission is a very reasonable £5 for adults and £1.50 for children.